lucker6666/subwire/README.md

 ## Usage
-Just visit subwire.net.
-That's our hosted version of subwire and the easiest way to use subwire.
+Just visit [subwire.net](http://subwire.net).
+That's the official hosted version of subwire and the easiest way to use subwire.
 Alternative you may want to host subwire yourself in your intranet or extranet.
 Just take a look at the installation instructions.

 ## Productive Installation